How To Get Tickets To Pitti Palace

 Get your tickets to Pitti Palace in person

-Finally, you can also buy your tickets in person while in Florence, however, there may be a line at the counter, which may vary a lot depending on the day and time you go – so all in all you are better off buying tickets online at one of the websites discussed above.
+Finally, you can also buy your Pitti Palace tickets in person while in Florence, however, there may be a line at the counter, which may vary a lot depending on the day and time you go – so all in all you are better off buying tickets online at one of the websites discussed above.

-You may also find that there aren’t any available tickets for the next time slots, meaning your wait time will be even longer to enter.
-The only upside to this approach is that the presale booking fee will not be included in the final price upfront, but it doesn’t seem worth the time and effort of queuing aimlessly.
-Also keep in mind that the ticket office closes one hour before the museum.
+The only upside to this approach is that the presale booking fee will not be included in the final price.
+The physical ticket office closes one hour before the museum.

 Tickets can be bought at one of these locations: